AdaScience/PyBradford/README.md

 ### Installation and Prerequisites

-#### Step 1: Install Python 3.7.5 from https://www.python.org/downloads/ or download from the github repository (python file included)
+#### Step 1: Install Python 3.7.5 from https://www.python.org/downloads/

 download "Windows x86-64 executable installer"
 You may need to restart after installation